Modern Times (film)

-Modern Times is a 1936 American part-talkie satirical romantic black comedy film written and directed by Charlie Chaplin in which his iconic Little Tramp character struggles to survive in the modern, industrialized world.
-The film is a commentary on the desperate employment and financial conditions many people faced during the Great Depression — conditions created, in Chaplin's view, by the efficiencies of modern industrialization.
-The movie stars Chaplin, Paulette Goddard, Henry Bergman, Tiny Sandford and Chester Conklin.
-It is the last time that Chaplin portrayed the Tramp character and the first time Chaplin's voice is heard on film.
+Modern Times is a 1936 American part-talkie comedy film produced, written and directed by Charlie Chaplin.
+In Chaplin's last performance as the iconic Little Tramp, his character struggles to survive in the modern, industrialized world.
+The film also stars Paulette Goddard, Henry Bergman, Tiny Sandford and Chester Conklin.

-In 1989, Modern Times was one of the first 25 films selected by the Library of Congress for preservation in the United States National Film Registry for being "culturally, historically, or aesthetically significant".
-In 2003, it was screened "out of competition" at the Cannes Film Festival.
+Modern Times has won many awards and honors, and is widely considered one of the greatest films ever.
+It was one of the first 25 films selected by the Library of Congress for preservation in the National Film Registry for being "culturally, historically, or aesthetically significant".

 Plot

 The Tramp works on an assembly line, where he suffers greatly due to the stress and pace of the repetitive work.
 He eventually suffers a nervous breakdown and runs amok, getting stuck within a machine and throwing the factory into chaos; he is then sent to the hospital.
-Following his recovery, the now unemployed Tramp is mistakenly arrested in a Communist demonstration.
+Following his recovery, the now-unemployed Tramp is mistakenly arrested in a Communist demonstration.
 In jail, he accidentally ingests smuggled cocaine, and in his subsequent delirium, he avoids being put back in his cell.
 When he returns, he stumbles upon a jailbreak and knocks the convicts unconscious for which he is hailed as a hero and given special treatment.
 When he is informed that he will soon be released due to his heroic actions, he argues unsuccessfully that he prefers life in jail.

 Upon release, he applies for a new job with a shipbuilder but leaves after causing an accident.
-Soon after, he runs into a orphaned girl, Ellen (Paulette Goddard), who is fleeing the police after stealing a loaf of bread.
+Soon after, he runs into an orphaned girl, Ellen, who is fleeing the police after stealing a loaf of bread.
 Determined to go back to jail and to save her from arrest, the Tramp tells the police that he is the thief and asks to be arrested, but a witness reveals his deception and he is freed.
 He then eats an enormous amount of food at a cafeteria without paying to get arrested, and once again encounters Ellen in a paddy wagon after he is put in it.
-It soon crashes however, and she convinces him to escape with her.
+It soon crashes, however, and she convinces him to escape with her.
 The Tramp then gets a job as a night watchman at a department store, and encounters three burglars led by "Big Bill," a fellow worker from the factory, who explains that they are hungry and desperate.
-After sharing drinks with them, he wakes up the next morning during opening hours and is arrested once again for failing to call the police on the burglars and for sleeping in the store’s clothes on a desk, shocking a customer and the storekeeper.
+After sharing drinks with them, he wakes up the next morning during opening hours and is arrested once again for failing to call the police on the burglars and for sleeping in the store's clothes on a desk, shocking a customer and the storekeeper.